VirtualInterpreter/GSM_A6/README.md

 * Output side Postive/5v of Step Up Converter to VCC5.0 of GSM
 * A 10k resistor is also needed between the VCC5.0 or PWR to the RST Pin of the GSM

-#### Testing Connection
+#### Testing Connections
+Try using some of the example sketches or:

 * After powering up the GSM, trigger the transistor to reset the GSM for 1-2 seconds.
 This step is necessary to prevent problems later.
-* Using the GSM Library call the function ‘init()’, if this returns true communication with the device is possible, if it has returned false the device can’t be communicated.
+* Using the GSM Library call the function ‘init()’, if this returns true communication with the device is possible, if it has returned false the device can’t be communicated with.

 ## Checking Firmware